 Pluralism is the term used in this book to refer to the features of a society that arise from the presence of multiple ethnic groups, where the term ‘ethnic’ encompasses racial, tribal, national, cultural and religious categorisations.
 As described earlier (4.4.1), it is possible for many ethnic groups to live together harmoniously – but sometimes ethnicity becomes an important political issue, as outlined in the following sub-sections:

-- Immigrants can be pressurised to assimilate into the culture of the host country (18.104.22.168), but they may resent this and assert their separate identity in defiance of the host country.
+● Immigrants can be pressurised to assimilate into the culture of the host country (18.104.22.168), but they may resent this and assert their separate identity in defiance of the host country.

-- They can be allowed to maintain their previous culture and live parallel lives – ‘multiculturalism’ (22.214.171.124) – though inevitably some groups will feel that they are discriminated against; this leads to tensions.
+● They can be allowed to maintain their previous culture and live parallel lives – ‘multiculturalism’ (22.214.171.124) – though inevitably some groups will feel that they are discriminated against; this leads to tensions.

-- It is possible for ethnic groups to be politically represented without making ethnicity a central feature of the political system (188.8.131.52).
+● It is possible for ethnic groups to be politically represented without making ethnicity a central feature of the political system (188.8.131.52).
 Formal consultation with recognised religious leaders can be helpful.

 ● A sense of belonging to a political identity is desirable (184.108.40.206).
 If this consists of a sense of shared history and shared values, it can unify people – avoiding a divisive emphasis on race or religion.

 ● Ethnic groups should be treated as politically equal (220.127.116.11).
 Governments should be explicitly tolerant of all religious groups, rather than trying to privilege a single group.